aritchie/blog/input/posts/acrcore.md

 ```

 ### I Don't Like DI
 I'm sorry to hear that - but the recent resurgence of ASP.NET Core is due to smart & proven architectural patterns being brought to the forefront instead of an afterthought.
 ASP.NET Core did a wonderful thing though, they did a really good job of hiding alot of the complexity that can come with things.

-I'm sorry to hear that, but if you are building an app of any significant size or with multiple team members, dependency injection is very necessary.
-Testability is also a big part.
-That all being said, you can use Core in a service locator fashion
+I followed this model closely while building out the DI portion of Core.
+In fact, if you do every thing by the books, you really won't ever see the DI container anywhere in your application!

+### I Don't Like RX
+Ya - I hear that a lot too.
+I love RX.
+RX appears complex at first, but actually is amazing at taking hard things and making them easy once you know how to work with the observable.
+For libraries like BluetoothLE & GATT, I don't see any better mechanism for doing this.

 ```csharp
 CoreHost.Resolve<IJobManager>().Schedule(...);